Oh, Oklahoma! New Psychedelic Law Updates 2023

 Evidence supports the use of psilocybin and psilocybin-containing mushrooms for the treatment of depression, existential anxiety, substance abuse disorders, post-traumatic stress disorder (PTSD), and cluster headaches, for example.

-Many prominent medical and scientific institutions, like John Hopkins Medicine, support psilocybin’s reclassification due to low potential for abuse and overwhelming evidence of medicinal value.
+Many prominent medical and scientific institutions, like John Hopkins Medicine, support psilocybin’s reclassification due to its low potential for abuse and overwhelming evidence of medicinal value.

 Is LSD Legal in Oklahoma?